-Join UJA-Federation of New York and Catholic Charities of the Archdiocese of New York in delivering 1 million meals to feed the hungry.
+Join UJA-Federation of New York, Catholic Charities of the Archdiocese of New York, and the Federation of Protestant Welfare Agencies in delivering 1 million meals to feed the hungry.

 Let all who are hungry come and eat!
-In our Jewish community, we share the same values as our Catholic friends in the belief that no hungry neighbor should be turned away.
-Our respective faiths' traditions inspire us with the mighty task of bringing dignity, healing, and hope to all New Yorkers.
-And so for the second year, we’re joining forces with Catholic Charities in an interfaith initiative to tackle hunger across New York City and Westchester — Feeding Our Neighbors: An Interfaith Response.
+In our Jewish community, we share the same values as our Catholic and Protestant friends in the belief that "no hungry neighbor should be turned away."
+Our respective faith traditions inspire us with the mighty task of bringing dignity, healing, and hope to all New Yorkers.
+And so for the third year, we’re joining forces with Catholic Charities and the Federation of Protestant Welfare Agencies in an interfaith initiative to tackle hunger across New York City and Westchester — Feeding Our Neighbors: An Interfaith Response.

-Please join us!
+Please join us in helping us reach our audacious goal of collecting and distributing a combined 1 million meals!
 Help us collect and distribute food packages across pantries and shelters throughout the New York area.
-Because one person can only do so much.
-But when we come together, we can do almost anything.
+Because ultimately, we do the most good when we do it together.

 The Challenge of Feeding the Hungry